 - Cold cream. cold, whipping cream not only adds a creaminess to the frosting, but it also helps regulate the temperature of the frosting.
 The cream whips along with the butter, making the buttercream lighter, fluffier and creamier.

-Whip the cold butter in a stand mixer until it’s creamy and turns white in color.
-It’ll take a bit longer than it would with softer and warmer butter, but it’s certainly worth it because you end up with delightfully soft, creamy buttercream that pipes beautifully.
+Whipping the cold butter in a stand mixer until it’s creamy and turns white in color, does take a bit longer than it would with softer and warmer butter, but it’s certainly worth it because you end up with delightfully soft, creamy vanilla buttercream frosting that pipes beautifully.
+So it is well worth it!

 I like to add 1/4 cup of the cream at the beginning with the butter, so that the cream makes the butter lighter and fluffier.
 However, I always keep some extra cream to add at the end, just in case I feel like that frosting could use a little extra creaminess.
 During hot, summer days however, I avoid adding extra cream to prevent the vanilla frosting from becoming too soft.